Choosing a password

 Most users' needs can now be completely met using entirely free, open source software.
 There are many full-featured free web browsers, including Firefox, Google Chrome, Opera, etc. The LibreOffice and OpenOffice free office suites offer comparable functionality to Microsoft Office and iWork.
 There are thousands of quality free software applications available to do just about anything you need, including managing your finances, video and audio editing, graphic design, etc. There are also very high-quality free operating systems to run them on.
 A few options are described below.

 With the availability of free virtual machine software such as VirtualBox, it's now easy to try out new operating systems without replacing what you currently use.
-All it takes is a few gigabytes of extra disk space and some time to play.
+All it takes is sufficient disk space and RAM for two (or more) operating systems and some time to play.

 For more adventurous users, there are many other BSD and Linux systems freely available to try, as well as OpenIndiana, a free system based on Oracle Solaris.
 Each has its own target audience and advantages.
 Users are encouraged to try multiple such systems before settling on one.